AstraZeneca-NGS/VarDictJava/Readme.md

 - `-I INT`
     The indel size.
 Default: 120bp
 - `-th [threads]`
-    Threads count.
-Default: 1 thread.
-If 'threads' is omitted, the number of threads equals to number of processor cores.
+    If this parameter is missing, then the mode is one-thread.
+If you add the     -th parameter, the number of threads equals to the number of processor cores.
+The parameter -th threads sets the number of threads explicitly.
 ##Output columns

 1. Sample - sample name